snap-stanford/snap-dev-64/ReadMe.txt

 	Estimates Multiplicative Attribute Graph (MAG) model parameter. maggen :
-	Generates Multiplicative Attribute Graphs (MAG). mkdatasets :
+	Generates Multiplicative Attribute Graphs (MAG). metapath :
+        Demonstrates use of metapaths in revealing information about subgraphs in multimodal networks. mkdatasets :
 	Demonstrates how to load different kinds of networks in various network formats and how to compute various statistics of the network.